gottlieb-unavco/simple-project/README.md

-# base-project
+# simple-project
-A base project for development
+A simple development-oriented project